 The entryway (foyer or entrance hall) is literally the first impression buyers will have of the interior of your home.
 Knowing how to stage the entryway is the first step in helping buyers establish a particular feeling about your house.
 As with all first impressions, buyers will form an opinion about your house within a matter of seconds — either positive or negative.
 If the first impression was a good one, they tend to look for attributes throughout the home tour that will support those initial feelings.

 This can be hard to do on your own so you may want to enlist the help of a friend, real estate agent, or (ahem…) a professional home stager.
 Take a hard look at your entryway.
 Is it inviting and easily accessible?
-Are you tripping over shoes and looking at a tangle of keys and dog leashes hanging on the wall?
+Are you tripping over your shoes and looking at a tangle of keys and dog leashes hanging on the wall?
 Do you need to create an entryway?

-Simplify and Reduce
+3. Simplify and reduce

 This area should be almost completely devoid of any untidiness.
 When in doubt, get rid of it.